-If I can show you how you can double your income by giving me just 30 minutes of your time a month, would you like to learn more?
+If I can show you how to double your income by giving me just 30 minutes of your time a month, would you like to learn more?

-Stories and questions are effective because they open a loop on the prospect’s mind.
-It’s hard for us to not finish things that catch our attention.
+Stories and questions are compelling because they open a loop in the prospect’s mind.
+It’s hard for us not to finish things that catch our attention.

 – You can start with a quote…

-The author (Frank Herbert) explains what the word “hyacinths” means.
+The author (Frank Herbert) explains what “hyacinths” means.

-Remember: You should write in simple words and if you use an uncommon word, explain it.
+Remember: You need to write in simple words; if you use an uncommon word, explain it.

-– You can start with a problem and slowly explain the solution like in the Giorgio letters you’ll read below.
+– You can start with a problem and slowly explain the solution like in the Giorgio letters below.

 2. Give the most important benefit first

-3. Describe the most important benefit in details
+3. Describe the most important benefit in detail

 You need to persuade your prospect that your claims are true.
-And you can do this by describing in detail how your product will help them.
+And you can do this by describing how your product will help them.

-4. Tell them exactly what they will get
+4. Tell them precisely what they will get

 Your customer wants to know exactly what they are getting for their money.

-No matter how good your story or product is, people will still have doubts.
+People will still have doubts no matter how good your story or product is.

 You need other people to confirm what you’re saying is true.

-If you are selling a quick fix for muscle pain, you should have endorsements by a doctor – perhaps doctors who work for sports teams.
+If you sell a quick fix for muscle pain, a doctor should make endorsements – perhaps doctors working for sports teams.

 6. What happens if they don’t act now?